13Wise/Exadel-Task1/Task7/README.md

 2. Nobody is forgotten

 So now we should install ELK, for it I created docker-compose file... here is install, Elasticsearch, Kibana and Filebeat(for logs)... for full docker-compose file See Task7/ymlfiles...
 For Filebeat i created Filebeat.yml...
 So now we can run command docker-compose up, Waiting and here we go...
-We can connect To ELK...
+We can connect To ELK from browser http://ip:5601...

 ![alt text](https://s3.eu-west-1.amazonaws.com/by.bucket-exadel/T7-30.JPG)